-Chekhov, master of the short story, gave this advice: if it's not essential, don't include it in the story.
+Anton Chekhov, master of the short story, gave this advice: If it's not essential, don't include it in the story.

-, but at the time of finding the object it does not seem important.
+The term has come to mean an insignificant object that later turns out to be important.
+For example, a character may find a mysterious necklace that turns out to be the power source to the Doomsday Device, but at the time of finding the object, it doesn't seem important.
 The necklace was essential to the story, but its introduction downplayed its importance.
-Chekhov's advice was not necessarily to conceal importance, but to just not spend time on things that are not important.
+Chekhov's advice wasn't necessarily to conceal importance, but to just not spend time on things that aren't important.

 - Chekhov's Armoury: A whole stash of Chekhov's Guns.

 - Chekhov's Army: A whole stash of Chekhov's Gunmen.

 - Chekhov's Boomerang: Chekhov's Gun has already been used once, then unexpectedly turns up again.

 - Chekhov's Classroom: Remember what you heard, when you weren't even listening?

 - Chekhov's Exhibit: Chekhov's Gun will be put on display for the general public to gawk at.
 Before it's stolen, of course.